What we do

 Evidence must be uploaded as it is collected.
 The UEA have a sampling strategy and portfolios will be reviewed throughout the year long training period.
 If there isn’t sufficient evidence when sampling takes place, candidates will be contacted.

-Any extenuating circumstances must be brought to the attention of the Pharmacy Technician Programme Team and submitted in writing at the earliest opportunity.
+Any exceptional circumstances must be brought to the attention of the Pharmacy Technician Programme Team and submitted in writing at the earliest opportunity.
 This will then be discussed before a decision is made.
-Staffing issues/workload are not routinely a reason for extenuating circumstances.
+Staffing issues/workload are not routinely a reason for exceptional circumstances.

 The decision and outcome made by the Pharmacy Technician Programme Team will be final.

-For enquiries regarding the Pre-registration Trainee Pharmacy Technician Programme, please contact:
+For enquiries regarding the Pre-registration Trainee Pharmacy Technician Programme, please contact email@example.com.

 For enquiries regarding the post-registration Pharmacy Technician Programmes or Educational Supervisor Programmes, please contact: